 - List of Alberta Townships with Alleged Deficiencies (PDF, 361 KB)

-- List of Alberta Townships with Alleged Deficiencies (XLS, 26 KB)
+- List of Alberta Townships with Alleged Deficiencies (XLSX, 26 KB)

 For information about the Township Records Revision Project, contact: Edward Titanich, Lead Geomatics Specialist, Land Surveys Unit